yetanalytics/dl4clj/README.md

 - All functions for creating dl4j objects return code by default
   - All of these functions have an option to return the dl4j object
     - :as-code? = false
-  - This is because all builders require the code representation of dl4j objects
+  - This because all builders require the code representation of dl4j objects
     - this requirement is very unlikely to change

+***** vec-or-matrix->indarray returns the dl4j obj
+***** this is accounted for in all fns which use it
+***** have not decided if im going to change this
+***** there is no :as-code? option for that fn

-- API functions return code when args are provided as code
+- API functions return code when all args are provided as code
-  - the library makes no assumptions on when you want execution to happen
-    - that is determined by the user by setting the :as-code? flag to false
-    ***** in this current branch that is not 100% true.
-    ***** I have adapted a few fns to deal with accepting code and objects
-    ***** This is prob going to be a feature applied anywhere I can get away with it
-    ***** this requires more thought on my part
-  - this allows for fns to be passed as args to builders and constructors

-- when dl4j objects are passed to API functions, the return value of the method is returned
+- API functions return the value of calling the wrapped method when all args (which can be dl4j objects) are provided as dl4j objects

+- There are currently a few API fns which can handle being passed a mixture of objs and code as args.
+These fns are rare!
+  - there will be more of them in future releases

+- The tests are there to help clarify behavior, if you are unsure of how to use a fn, search the tests
+  - for questions about spark, refer to the spark section bellow

 ### Example of obj/code duality